node-red/node-red.github.io/docs/hardware/raspberrypi.md

 This provides a way of controlling the GPIO pins via a simple command.
 It also supports accessories such as the PiFace and others and so provides a good platform for these integrations.
 For full details see the [WiringPi website](http://wiringpi.com/).

-#### Installation

-After [installing](../getting-started/installation.html) Node-RED, follow these [instructions](http://wiringpi.com/download-and-install/) to get WiringPi installed.
-Ensure that the test commands work.

-Once you restart Node-RED you should now see two rpi-gpio nodes in the advanced section of the pallette.
-One to read from pins, and one to control pins.
-If they are not there then check the gpio command installed correctly to /usr/local/bin/gpio and is executable by the user you are running.

 #### Blink